Behandlungsmöglichkeiten

 Fig. 1: placement of surface skin electrodes for DNP-stimulation

-The GNS-therapy is a procedure for implantation a permanent lead-electrode reproducible by every gynecologist trained in TVT procedure – one of the most frequent performed procedure in gynecology to treat stress urinay incontinence in women.
+The GNS therapy is a procedure for implantation a permanent lead-electrode reproducible by every gynecologist trained in TVT procedure – one of the most frequently performed procedure in gynecology to treat stress urinary incontinence in women.

-Studies using stimulation of the DGN have been performed more than three decades; the main issue still remains, the way of stimulation the nerve on long time.
+Studies using stimulation of the DGN have been performed for more than three decades; the main issue remains, the way of stimulating the nerve for a long time.
 Stimulation using surface skin electrodes is limited for permanent stimulation, due to intolerance to required high stimulation amplitude.
 Surface electrodes have additional limitations such as difficulties in proper daily placement and issues related to hygiene as well as a lack of acceptance in some patients.
 Implanted electrodes are definitively more suitable.
-However, implanted electrodes in the penis or near the clitoris, must endure the mechanical stress of penile erections and external pressure, carrying the risk of the cable/electrode breaking or being and dislocated.
+However, implanted electrodes in the penis or near the clitoris must endure the mechanical stress of penile erections and external pressure, carrying the risk of the cable/electrode breaking or being dislocated.

-Thus the challenge was to develop an implantation technique that is minimally invasive, which allows :
+Thus the challenge was to develop a minimally invasive implantation technique, that allows :

-– the implantation lead electrode in direct contact to the dorsal genital nerve outside the pelvis
+– the implantation of lead electrode in direct contact with the dorsal genital nerve outside the pelvis

-– the implantation of the pacemaker within the protection of the pelvis (an implantation of the generator at the genital level is impossible!),
+– the implantation of the pacemaker within the protection of the pelvis (implantation of the generator at the genital level is impossible!),

-The GNS procedure offer all these advantages: lead implantation is obtained very easy by a vaginal retropubic approach using the „Curve Applicator, NeuroGyn AG, the cable is protected by the pubic bone while the generator is implanted through a suprapubic mini-laparotomy behind the pubic bone.
+The GNS procedure offers all these advantages: lead implantation is obtained very easily by a vaginal retropubic approach using the „Curve Applicator, NeuroGyn AG, the cable is protected by the pubic bone while the generator is implanted through a suprapubic mini-laparotomy behind the pubic bone.

 Pelvic organs dysfunctions are very common conditions that affects a very large part of the general population.
 First-line conservative treatments do not always lead to sufficient improvement of the complaints and/or are often associated with disabling adverse effects (60% discontinuation).
 Neuromodulation has emerged as an alternative for treatment for pelvic organs dysfunctions.
 One and the current only option is the InterStim Therapy (Medtronic).
 Increasing cognizance regarding these devices is expected to serve as a market driver leading to an increase in the market share of these devices.
 This „InterStim“ is FDA-approved since 1997 for OAB and since 1999 for urinary retention and urgency, but only about 100,000 people worldwide have received InterStim® Therapy.
 This number is very disappointing when compared to the numbers of patients who may benefit from neuromodulation – a clear evidence of inadequacy of Interstim treatment.
 The main reason for this is that InterStim is absolutely unsuitable for surgical techniques in gynaecology and present a high rate for secondary lead migration, infection and treatment failure.
 Also factors such as unfavorable reimbursement scenario and lack of trained professionals are likely to pose as deterrents hampering market growth.